WendellXY/langcodec/langcodec-cli/README.md

 - --status: translated|needs_review|new|do_not_translate|stale.
 - --output/-o: Optional output path.
 Not allowed with multiple inputs.
 - --dry-run: Print what would change and exit without writing.
+- --continue-on-error: Process all inputs; report failures at the end (non-zero exit if any fail).

 Supported formats: .strings, .xml (Android), .xcstrings, .csv, .tsv.
 Custom JSON/YAML/.langcodec edit is currently not enabled.